-An AM tube linear in Class 'A', with an efficiency of 20%, would require a plate dissipation of 7500 watts (1500/20%).
+This amp started as a two holer, but after 4 years it was converted to a one holer.
+All build info and conversion info is on this webpage.
+The rational for the two holer: An AM tube linear in Class 'A', with an efficiency of 20%, would require a plate dissipation of 7500 watts (1500/20%).
 A pair of 3CX3000F7 triodes was selected for the job.
-Initial testing of this amp was in class AB2.
-(Schematic diagrams starting at visual #31).
-(Went back to one holer after 4 years, scroll down for details).
+(Changes: 1. went back to one holer after 4 years, 2. changed from a single bander on 80 meters to a tri-bander 160, 80, 40 amp, scroll down for details).

 1 2 3 4 5